14 Common Small Business Startup Costs

 Deciding to start a business is an exciting moment, but for new entrepreneurs, that excitement is often accompanied by uncertainty, anxiety, and doubt.
-Many of these feelings stem from financial worries: Not only do you have to worry about whether your business will be profitable in the long term, but you also have to think about business startup costs, as well.
+Many of these feelings stem from financial worries: Not only do you have to worry about whether your business will be profitable in the long term, but you also have to think about business startup costs.